-representations.
-Notwithstanding the individual differences and multiple factors that modulate integration efficiency, the general rule that observers effectively integrate approximately stimuli thus appears reasonable under many circumstances (Figure 4).
+objects in their summary statistical representations.
+Notwithstanding the individual differences and multiple factors that modulate integration efficiency, the general rule that observers effectively integrate approximately the square root of the number of stimuli thus appears reasonable under many circumstances (Figure 4).

 Most ensemble perception research emphasizes spatial integration, but summary statistics are perceived in temporal sequences, as well.
-Observers successfully estimate summary statistics, including average object location, facial expression, object size, tone, and animacy, from sequentially presented objects.
-(Albrecht & Scholl 2010, Chong & Treisman 2003, Haberman et al. 2009, Whiting & Oriet 2011, Yamanashi Leib et al. 2014).
+Observers successfully estimate summary statistics, including average object location, facial expression, object size, tone, and animacy, from sequentially presented objects (Albrecht & Scholl 2010, Chong & Treisman 2003, Haberman et al. 2009, Whiting & Oriet 2011, Yamanashi Leib et al. 2014).
 Thus, summary statistical information can be extracted flexibly over time from spatially local or global scales, in contrast to Navon figures (Navon 1977).
 In fact, it appears that the integration efficiency for temporally presented sets is as high as or higher than that for spatial arrays (Florey et al. 2017, Gorea et al. 2014).